Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 ```

 Synchronous methods are also available on `SecretClient`, though we recommend you use asynchronous methods throughout your projects when possible for better performing applications.

+### Managing shared access signatures

+Because [Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview) is now recommended for storage account access control, the APIs for Key Vault-managed storage accounts are no longer available in version 4 of Key Vault client libraries.
+If you cannot use RBAC and must use [Shared Access Signatures (SAS)](https://docs.microsoft.com/azure/storage/common/storage-sas-overview), see [our sample](https://docs.microsoft.com/samples/azure/azure-sdk-for-net/share-link/) for source you can use in your own projects built on the same `Azure.Core` pipeline as the version 4 client libraries described above.

 ## Additional samples